If you are a local student you may be eligible.

 The Student Services and Amenities Fee is charged at forty cents (40 cents) per student contact hour and is capped over a twelve (12) month period, effective from the enrolment date, to:

 Amenities fees are used to improve non-academic services including libraries, counselling services, student support, and recreational activities.

 In addition to stationery such as notebooks and pens, you will be required to purchase specific texts and materials.
 Contact the department for further information.

 Apprenticeships are coordinated via the Trade and Traineeship Support Unit (TSU) where you will provide details of your employer, who will register you with an Australian Apprenticeship Support Network (AASN) provider.

-The AASN will register your training contract on DELTA and you will be allocated a DELTA number.
+The AASN will register your training contract with EPSILON and you will be allocated an EPSILON number.
 Melbourne Polytechnic will then be able to enrol you into your training program.